mvdan/sh/README.md

 You can feed it standard input, any number of files or any number of directories to recurse into.
 When recursing, it will operate on `.sh` and `.bash` files and ignore files starting with a period.
+It will also operate on files with no extension and a shell shebang.

 	shfmt -l -w script.sh